 *Geo-restrictions apply & pre-funded account needed or to have placed a bet in the last 24 hours to qualify

 It is played among the top-ranked tennis players at the end of every season, where the victor gets a massive prize money and a bunch of ranking points.

 Top eight singles players and top eight doubles team participate every year, based on their performance on the Women’s Tennis Association (WTA) Tour over a period of 52 weeks in the season.

-The 2019 WTA Finals will be played from October 21-28 in Singapore Indoor Stadium, Singapore on indoor hard courts.
+The 2021 WTA Finals will be played in October in Singapore Indoor Stadium, Singapore on indoor hard courts.
 This season, the prize money purse is $7 million.